hsch/css-challenge/README.md

 - There is no need to account for potential word wrap.
 - There is a **content block**.
 - The content block consists of an image, and a navigation bar.
-- The **image** shrinks in width and height as necessary to make things fit, and always maintains its aspect ratio.
+- The **image** grows and shrinks in width and height as necessary to make things fit, and always maintains its aspect ratio.
 - The image is always shown as large as possible, without violating the other layout constraints.